 I hope Fish Lips didn’t mind being the price of admission.

 I have three children.

-I am the pastor of a thriving Baptist Church.
+I am the pastor of a thriving Independent Fundamentalist Baptist (IFB) church.

 My wife is pregnant with our fourth child.

-Our red headed daughter was born on September 1st.
+Our beautiful red-headed daughter was born on September 1st.